Erick3232/Auth-System/README.md

 The main objective of the project is to create an authentication system with login, registration, password recovery and account management.

+# Colaborators

+This project was developed by
+<a href="https://www.linkedin.com/in/erick-miyagi-310016258/" target="blank"/>Erick3232</a> and
+<a href="https://www.linkedin.com/in/leonardo-lermen-768769242/" target="blank"/>leonardolermen</a>